-Amy writes extensively about corporate foresight strategy, uncertainty and emerging technology.
-She regularly contributes to a number of publications all over the world, which include the New York Times, Harvard Business Review, Wired, Fortune, Mother Jones and others.
-Amy’s future forecasting work has been featured in the New York Times, Harvard Business Review, Wall Street Journal, Fast Company, CNN, NPRand more.
+Webb writes extensively about biotechnology, artificial intelligence, technology policy and business strategy.
+She regularly contributes to a number of publications all over the world, which include the MIT Sloan Management Review, Harvard Business Review, New York Times, Wired, Fortune, Mother Jones and others.
+Amy’s future forecasting work has been featured in the New York Times, Harvard Business Review, Wall Street Journal, Fast Company, CNN, NPR, and more.
 Her research has also been cited in several academic papers.

-Amy serves on a script consultant for films and shows about artificial intelligence, technology and the future.
-Most recently, she worked on The First, a sci-fi drama about the first humans to travel to Mars (airing on Hulu and Channel 4).
+Webb serves on a script consultant for films and shows about artificial intelligence, technology and the future.
+Most recently, she worked on The First, a sci-fi drama about the first humans to travel to Mars.
 She is a member of the Academy of Television Arts & Sciences and has served as a Blue Ribbon Emmy award judge.

-Amy originally attended the Jacobs School of Music to study classical clarinet and served on the Board of Directors for the Baltimore Symphony Orchestra.
+Webb originally attended the Jacobs School of Music to study classical clarinet and served on the Board of Directors for the Baltimore Symphony Orchestra.
 She holds a B.A. in political science, game theory and economics from Indiana University and an M.S. from the Columbia University Graduate School of Journalism.
 She also earned Nikyu Certification in the Japanese government-administered Language Proficiency Test.
-In addition, she earned the rank of Shodan in Aikido, but a serious accident during training forced her to retire.
+In addition, she earned the rank of Shodan (first-degree black belt) in Aikido, but a serious accident during training a few years ago forced her to retire.
 She lives in Baltimore and in New York City.

 Academy of Television Arts and Sciences